 |9” Rear Drums|

 Although the prototype had a surprisingly large amount of positive feedback, the M81 did not appeal to the consumers at the hefty price tag of $25,000.
-This caused the hand built cars to come up incredibly short of its approved 249 vehicles by producing only 10 cars other than the prototype.
+This McLaren M81 Mustang value caused these hand-built cars to come up incredibly short of its approved 249 vehicles by producing only 10 cars other than the prototype.
 While the M81 did not catch on, it has been thought that it paved the way for the later SVO Mustang.